tuvus/MergeSortThreads/README.md

 * MergeSortLessAlocc, uses only 2 arrays rather than n count of arrays
 * MergeSortThreads, uses 2 array and multithreading

 Note: The values in this file come from benchmark tests, these tests are not very accurate and are just an idea of the efficiency.

 ---
 ### Space Complexity
 The first question someone might raise about mergesort's space efficiency is if all the extra arrays are required.
 My initial approach to this problem was to replace the creation of multiple arrays with lower and upper indices.

+MergeSortLessAlocc is the class with the efficiencies described bellow.

 #### Can we contain the space used to the original array?
 Taking a first look at how mergeSort method is usually set up makes it seem unnecessary to create any additional arrays.